cricex/patient-outreach-live-agent/README.md

 Environment variables for the notebook are isolated in `.env.notebook` (see [ENV.md](ENV.md)).
 Running the notebook is optional and not required for testing.

+> **Notebook prerequisite:** The outbound playback cell assumes your Azure Communication Services resource is associated with the same Azure AI Foundry (Speech) instance that provides TTS.
+Link them in the Azure portal first, otherwise ACS cannot access the neural voice and calls will connect with silence.

 ---

 ## Safety, scope, non-goals